adobe/aepsdk-react-native/README.md

 @import AEPEdge;
 @import AEPEdgeIdentity;
 @import AEPEdgeConsent;
-//@import AEPMessaging; //enable this extension for using messaging functionalities
+//@import AEPMessaging; //enable this extension if you installed @adobe/react-native-aepmessaging
 //@import AEPUserProfile; //enable this extension for store user profile attributes
 //@import AEPAssurance;  //enable this extension for inspecting and validating the app
 //@import AEPIdentity; //enable for Adobe solution Identity extension